Is a bleaching light really needed for whitening treatments?

 Why do some dentists use bleaching lights?

 - Because it’s good for marketing.

-Why to manufacturers emphasize the use of lights?
+Why do manufacturers emphasize the use of lights?

-Companies that make in-office systems are eager to claim that their product's bleaching light is an important part of the bleaching process.
-That's because doing so helps to insure sales of their light units, a piece of equipment that can cost your dentist many thousands of dollars.
+Companies that make in-office systems are eager to claim that their product’s bleaching light is an important part of the whitening process.

-Additionally, the use of a bleaching light during the process adds fanfare and makes the whitening process seem more impressive.
-And that impression of something special tends to appeal to consumers and helps to drive demand for their product.
+Additionally, the use of a bleaching light adds fanfare and makes a patient’s whitening process seem more impressive.
+And the idea of having something special done tends to appeal to consumers and helps to drive demand for their product.

-Are there any professional systems that don't require the use of a bleaching light?
+Are there any systems that don’t require the use of a bleaching light?